EmmaFrith/guess-the-artist/README.md

 It could also feature more themes, such as 'Guess the movemenent'.

-The layout and design also needs some improvement - for example the
+The design also needs improvement as there is some movement when navigating between questions.